 Letters of support

-Letters of support help the Institute’s application review committee form a picture of the candidate, and are also required to secure reading privileges at the Folger Shakespeare Library.
+Letters of support are integral to the Institute’s application review committee's deliberations, and are also required to secure researcher privileges at the Folger Shakespeare Library.

-For the purposes of the Institute’s application review process, these letters must be submitted through the online application form.
+For the purposes of the Institute’s application review process, this letter must be submitted through the online application form.

 Each consortium university has designated a faculty representative, and in order to complete the application, an applicant from the Folger Institute consortium must secure his or her representative’s endorsement.
 The online application is sent to the representative for review electronically after the application is submitted, but consortium affiliates are encouraged to ask their representatives to review at least the statement of research plans before actual submission.
 Contact information for these representatives is available on the Institute’s website.

 Unless otherwise specified, registration fees are waived for affiliates from the Folger and Newberry consortia.
-If admitted, faculty and graduate students from non-consortium universities must pay a $200 fee for single-session weekend seminars and symposia or a $500 fee for all other programs, unless otherwise specified.
+If admitted, faculty and graduate students from non-consortium universities must pay a $750 fee for weekend seminars and symposia, a $1,500 fee for weeklong programs, or a $2,000 for all other programs, unless otherwise specified.
 This includes semester-length seminars and skills courses, multi-session weekend seminars, and multi-session colloquia.
 A limited number of fee waivers are available to independent scholars by request.

 Conferences and other large-scale events often have an associated hospitality fee that helps cover the cost of receptions and coffee breaks.
 These fees are payable by all in attendance.